spmeesseman/app-publisher/.github/README.md

     npm install @spmeesseman/app-publisher

-Currently, a powershell script is the backbone to the multi-release publish.
-The powershell execution policy needs to be set with the following command if it has not been already done so on the computer app-publisher is executing on at some point in the past:

-    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine

-After the port to NodeJS, this step will no longer be required.

 ### Installation - NodeJS

 To run App-Publisher, nodejs and npm are required.
 These are by default installed with the *Code Package* installer.